CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install standalone init-job
 <!-- vale on -->

-Verifies NetQ On-premises Appliance or VM resources, extracts NetQ packages, configures Kubernetes, node services and Docker registry, and install the Cassandra database in preparation for NetQ installation and activation in a single server, on-premises deployment.
+Verifies NetQ On-premises Appliance or VM resources, extracts NetQ packages, configures Kubernetes, node services and Docker registry, and installs the Cassandra database in preparation for NetQ installation and activation in a single server, on-premises deployment.

 Alternately, use {{<link title="#netq-install-standalone-full" text="netq install standalone full">}} to perform this and all other steps of a NetQ installation with a single command.